komallsingh/CodeBell/README.md

   Update or cancel reminders directly from the UI

 - 📶 **Offline Support**
-  Works without internet after first fetch
+  Works without internet after first fetch  and has ROOM support too

 ---